Growth Didn’t Break My Business — A Lack of Capacity Did

 One that supports the people inside it.

-One that makes leadership feel grounded, not reactive.
+One that allows leadership to feel steady, not constantly on edge.

 That’s the tension I keep coming back to.